Sitecore-Hackathon/2018-Go-Horse/documentation/README.md

 If you can't wait, Force the importation procedure by Firing the following url http://myur/api/sitecore/hash/Process

-After you run the Process, go to "Experience Profile" and check the List of Contacts The image below, shows all the Contacts created after the Task was runned
+After you run the Process, go to "Experience Profile" and check the List of Contacts.
+The image below, shows all the Contacts created after the Task was runned.

 ![Contacts](images/contacts.png?raw=true "Contacts")

 Acessing the Website: